simias/gb-rs/README.md

 Game Boy emulator written in rust.
 No unsafe code so far.

 It's still quite buggy but it can run a few games well enough to be playable.
+The CPU passes all the instruction tests as well as the timing tests (see the "Ressources" section below for the links to the tests).

 Things that remain to be implemented:
-* Saving (right now you lose all progress everytime you restart the emulator)
+* Saving (in progress)
 * Sound
 * Serial link
 * Support for various types of cartridges
-* Bugfixes galore...
 * Maybe GameBoy Color support?

 The emulator is not optimized at all but thanks to the GB's measly